Has-X/MTRD-grabber-leak/README.md

-# MineZoneHackLeak-pt1
+# MTRD grabber leak
-Some useless python code that contains a grabber (lol)
+So MTRD "created" a grabber that contains a grabber (of course) it "only" sends your MineZone token.
+Anyways, the webhook is still alive so have fun.